 This is the strongest form of evidence because it replaces the estimate with an actual outcome.
 If the client has a year-end provision for a legal claim and the case settles before you sign the audit report, the settlement amount is better evidence than any estimate.
 Use this response where subsequent events resolve the estimate entirely or narrow the range substantially.
 The limitation is timing: many estimates don’t resolve within the audit window.
 An expected credit loss provision won’t crystallise into actual defaults within two months of year-end.

-This is the most common response on mid-tier engagements.
+We’ve seen this on about half the engagements we’ve worked: testing management’s process is the default response on mid-tier files.
 You test the method, the data, and the assumptions.
-ISA 540.18(b) breaks this into components: whether the method is appropriate under the framework, whether the data is complete and accurate, whether the significant assumptions are reasonable, and whether the calculations are mathematically correct.
-For a fair value estimate, “testing the method” means evaluating whether the valuation technique (market approach, income approach, cost approach under IFRS 13.61–66) is appropriate given the nature of the asset or liability and the availability of observable inputs.
+ISA 540.18 (b) breaks this into components: whether the method is appropriate under the framework, whether the data is complete and accurate, whether the significant assumptions are reasonable, and whether the calculations are mathematically correct.
+For an FV estimate, “testing the method” means evaluating whether the valuation technique (market approach, income approach, cost approach under IFRS 13.61 -66) is appropriate given the nature of the asset or liability and the availability of observable inputs.

-Developing an auditor’s estimate or range (ISA 540.18(c))
+Developing an auditor’s point estimate or range ( ISA 540.18 (c))

 You build your own estimate using different data, a different method, or different assumptions, then compare your result to management’s.
 This works well for estimates where the inputs are available but management’s judgment is questionable.
 For an expected credit loss provision, you might run the client’s debtor book through your own probability-of-default model (or a published model for the client’s industry) and compare the output to management’s provision.
 If your range is €180,000 to €240,000 and management’s provision is €195,000, the estimate sits within a reasonable range.
 If management’s provision is €85,000, you have a presumptive misstatement.